LCW International Programs

 LCP Health/Housing Program

-The LCP Health Program strategically plan and implements essential programs in order to meet their objective, mission, and vision.
+The LCP Health Program strategically plans and implements essential programs in order to meet their objective, mission, and vision.
 The ministry objective is to promote optimal physical health of all LCP members including children, youth, and parents.
 Regular physical assessment for children and youth receiving sponsorship/scholarship is one among many of the health preventive services offered by the clinic.
 The assessments are scheduled by the LCP paramedics according to the child’s birth date.
-A total of 507 physical assessments were made in 2009.
 The LCP friendly care clinic staffs, after consultation with clients are given free medications (when available from USA shipments) through the aide of our LCP nurse.
 Dental services are also provided on limited basis.
-A total of 613 clients visited the clinic during 2009.
 Training and workshops are provided to staff and paramedics on health preventives services.
 Loans are made to LCP members needing immediate medical assistances with a plan for repayment.
 Malnourished children are provided food and multivitamin supplements.
 They are re-evaluated every three months.
 Two soup kitchens in the most depressed communities provide daily lunches to 112 malnourished children along with multivitamins shipped from the USA.
-A total of 42,442 multivitamins were distributed during 2009.

 The Handclasp Program helps children with different kinds of developmental disabilities, either inborn or acquired.
 This is accomplished through partnership with the Liliane Foundation, Rotary Clubs, Shriners, and other non government agencies (NGO’s) and LCW donors.
 LCP strives to help these children have equal opportunities – a gateway toward sustainability.
-In 2009 a total of 81 children with disabilities were provided these services.
 When needed and finances are available operations are performed by specialist either in Manila or Cebu.

 Housing started with response to a proposal sent to Habitat for Humanity in 2003, 100 homes were built in Dumaguete Balugo Community, for the poorest of the poor.
 Now, over 800 homes have been built.
 In partnership with Consuelo Foundation, 32 homes were built on the Bloomington Farm in 1997.
 Through the Good Samaritan Project Volunteers often do house repairs.
 LCW also has three residential dorms for children who are homeless or at risk.